ctrembath/cv-1/readme.md

 Developer.
 Designer.
 Part-time Baker
 ------------------------------------
 I&rsquo;m a coder and designer with a background in book publishing and marketing.
-After several years working for independent book publishers in London & dabbling in web design, I wanted to improve my coding and refocus my career and enroll in the [Makers Academy course](https://github.com/abridger/makers-academy-course).

-When not coding, designing, doodling or taking photographs, I&rsquo;ll almost certainly be baking bread.
+After several years working for independent book publishers in London and dabbling in web design, I wanted to improve my coding and refocus my career and enroll in the [Makers Academy course](https://github.com/abridger/makers-academy-course).
+Now a Makers Academy graduate, I&rsquo;m looking for a career in front-end design and development.
+When not coding, designing, doodling or taking photographs, you&rsquo;ll almost certinaly find me baking bread.

 Current Projects